ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

 >
 > In this case, you have a local repository and you want to synchronise it with
 > a new, remote one.
 Let's create a remote for the `recipe` repository you
-> worked on in Lesson 1:
+> worked on in Lesson 1.
+If you have lost your copy of the `recipe` repository
+> you can download a completed copy [here](../code/recipe_complete.zip):
 >
 > - Create a new repository in GitHub, as in the last episode.
 Give it a name,
 >   description and choose if it should be public or private, but do not add any